ktd2054/tryhackme_experience/TryHackMe: Open CTI/Readme.md

 Purpose: Serves as the building blocks for relationships and threat analysis.

 Example: APT29 as a threat actor entity linked to specific campaigns and tools.

+### OpenCTI Dashboard 2

+- General Tabs Navigation

+In day-to-day use, OpenCTI analysts navigate through different entities within the platform to explore and utilize threat intelligence for investigations.
+For this walkthrough, we will examine the Cobalt Strike malware entity, commonly found under the Arsenal tab.

+When we select an intelligence entity, its details are presented through several key tabs:

+1. Overview Tab

+-  Provides general information about the selected entity, including:

+-  Entity ID and confidence level

+-  Description and related context

+-  Relationships with threats, intrusion sets, and attack patterns

+- Reports mentioning the entity

+-  Any external references

+2. Knowledge Tab

+-  Displays all linked information associated with the entity, such as:

+-  Associated reports, indicators, and relationships

+-  Attack pattern timeline

+-  Detailed panels on the right-hand side covering threats, attack vectors, events, and observables connected to the entity

+3. Analysis Tab

+-  Lists reports where the entity has been observed.

+-  Provides actionable intelligence about the threat

+-  Assists in guiding investigation tasks

+4. Indicators Tab

+- Shows all Indicators of Compromise (IOCs) linked to the entity and related threats.

+5. Data Tab

+- Contains files uploaded or generated for export that relate to the entity.

+- Useful for sharing information in technical or non-technical formats.

+6. History Tab

+- Tracks changes made to the entity’s attributes, relationships, and linked data.

+- Updated automatically by platform workers for audit and traceability.